umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ![View Source Code](images/code.jpg)

 If you are proficient in the use of HTML, you can switch to HTML mode and create your page by writing HTML code.
 You can also check the code and make minor adjustments to get the page exactly as you want it.
-Certain elements such as scripts will not be allowed and will be filtered out of code pasted into the rich text editor.
+Certain elements such as scripts will not be allowed and will be filtered out of the code and pasted into the rich text editor.

 ## Text Formatting

 You do not normally need to spend much time formatting text because Umbraco takes care of a lot of the formatting for you.
-When the default formatting is not enough however, there are a couple of options for controlling the formatting of text:
+When the default formatting is not enough, however, there are a couple of options for controlling the formatting of text:

 ### Formats

 ![Formats](images/Formats-Button-v11.png)

 You can apply formatting via the **Formats** drop-down list.
-The Formats drop-down list provides predefined styles that can be applied to text while maintaining a consistent look and feel through the site.
+The Formats drop-down list provides predefined styles that can be applied to text while maintaining a consistent look and feel throughout the site.
 These styles incorporate advanced formatting functionality which can be applied to provide a different look for certain elements such as links, headings, and sub-headings.
-For example you can use a format style to change a link into a call to action button.
+For example, you can use a format style to change a link into a call-to-action button.

-While the styles available on your site may differ, you can apply styles by:
+While the styles available on your site may differ, you can apply styles:

-1. Selecting the text you want to apply the style to.
+1. Select the text you want to apply the style to.
-2. Selecting the style to apply from the **Format** drop-down list.
+2. Select the style to apply from the **Format** drop-down list.

 For more information on how to create RTE Styles, see the [Rich Text Editor Styles](https://docs.umbraco.com/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/rte-styles) article.